-Legal studies is an interdisciplinary field that deals with the mutual influence between law and society.
-It provides a general understanding legal systems, how regulations are formed and social actors involved in the legal process.
-Legal studies involve perspectives belonging to subjects including political science, economics, history, sociology, international relations and philosophy.
-Law students learn how to address important issues such as the relationship between citizens and the state, individual liberty and privacy, social equality, or justice in the distribution of resources.
+Legal Studies provide a general understanding of legal systems, how regulations are formed and which are the main stakeholders involved in the legal process.
+They involve perspectives belonging to subjects including Political Science, Economics, History, Sociology, International Relations and Philosophy.
+Law students learn how to address important issues such as the relationship between citizens and the state, companies and governments, individual liberty and privacy, social equality, or justice in the distribution of resources.

-Students pursuing a career in legal studies many choose between different types of law qualifications including vocational certificates, LLBs or BAs in Law, to Masters of Law (LLM), or research doctorates.
-Bachelors and Masters in legal studies focus on commercial law, environmental law, government and law, legal theory, international law or criminology and criminal justice.
-Law professionals make use of in-depth knowledge of legal principles, and possess abilities such as: language and communication skills, analytic reasoning, critical thinking and respect for ethical conduct.
+Legal Studies train professionals who can make use of in-depth knowledge of legal principles, and possess abilities such as: language and communication skills, analytic reasoning, critical thinking and respect for ethical conduct.
 Extracurricular activities and community service work enhance the more practical side of legal training.

 Legal studies provide a background for graduate work in administration of justice, business, legal studies, and law as well as work in law-related fields like insurance, social security, and social services.
 Graduates develop legal careers as arbitrators, mediators, lawyers, judges and magistrates, legal secretaries, legal consultants, investigators, etc.Read more